 About MeEver since I developed my first roll of film in the school darkroom at the age of 14 I have been hooked on the magic of pictures.
 Unfortunately, a family and a career got in the way being an artist.
 It was not until I had the chance to retire early that the creative cork popped out of the bottle and I have been fizzing ever since.

 The choices were simple, day time TV, Golf or scratch the creative itch.
-I enrolled for a life class, took an art foundation course, and loved it.
-A great review of my foundation show, a bit of cheek and the kind support of Wills Art Warehouse in Putney and a sell out for my first show gave me the break I needed and I have not looked back.
+The creative itch was scratched, I enrolled for a life class, took an art foundation course, and loved it and haven't looked back.
+A great review of my foundation show, a bit of cheek and the kind support of Wills Art Warehouse in Putney and a sell-out for my first show gave me the creative break I needed and I have not looked back.

 A new career as an academic researcher and as a practising artist beckoned.
 A Foundation Year, a BA in Fine Art, an MA in Contemporary Art Research and a PhD in Fine Art have kept me out of mischief.
 I now spend much of my time upcycling recycled timber and facilitating the occasional peripatetic teaching engagement with local schools.

 I could be described as a “multi-media” artist; my first choice of medium is photograph both digital and analogue.
 I use the images I create as the basis for experimental multi/mixed media artwork, which ranges from transfer printing to collage and decoupage.
 I paint, draw, create robotic drawing machines and alternative cameras, such as pinhole and camera obscura.
 I create audiovisual and video artwork and computer-based generative art.
 I also write poetry and the odd short story and I am slowly putting together an autobiography.